-On September 24, 2009, as amended effective February 1, 2011, Summit Community entered into an informal Memorandum of Understanding ("Bank MOU") with the FDIC and the West Virginia Division of Banking.
-A memorandum of understanding is characterized by regulatory authorities as an informal action that is not published or publicly available and that is used when circumstances warrant a milder form of action than a formal supervisory action, such as a formal written agreement or order.
-Among other things, under the Bank MOU, we have agreed to address the following matters relative to the Bank:
+On October 25, 2012, the Bank entered into a revised MOU ("Bank MOU") which replaced the informal Memorandum of Understanding between the Bank, the FDIC, and the WV Division of Banking effective September 24, 2009 and subsequently amended on February 1, 2011.
+A memorandum of understanding is characterized by the regulatory authorities as an informal action that is not published or publicly available and that is used when circumstances warrant a milder form of action than a formal supervisory action, such as a formal written agreement or order.
+In general, the Bank MOU includes provisions substantially similar to those in the prior Bank MOU with the exception that several provisions deemed no longer applicable by the regulatory authorities were removed and a provision relative to reducing the Bank's levels of classified assets was added.

+In summary, we have agreed, among other things, to address the following matters relative to the Bank: